LashcaPieterse/Simplify/docs/airalo-sync-cron.md

 ## Notes

 - If you use preview/staging environments, give each environment its own URL/token pair.
-- The route disconnects Prisma on completion to keep cold-start invocations lightweight.

 ## Stale-package and price-change handling

 The sync endpoint now acts as the **single source of truth** for package availability and pricing:

 - Sync writes latest Airalo package details into Prisma (including updated prices).
 - Sync uses paginated `GET /v2/packages` requests with `include=topup` and `limit=100` rather than the no-limit full-catalog response.
-This keeps serverless memory use predictable while still following Airalo's documented `links.next` / `meta.current_page` / `meta.last_page` pagination contract.
+The Airalo export in [`Airalo API/getPackages.md`](<Airalo API/getPackages.md>) allows either approach; Simplify chooses pagination to keep serverless memory predictable while still following Airalo's documented `links.next` / `meta.current_page` / `meta.last_page` pagination contract.
 - Each Airalo page response is stored as a raw JSON snapshot on `package_sync_pages.raw_payload_json` alongside the extracted `links`, `meta`, and `pricing` envelopes once the latest database migration has been deployed.
 If the column is not present yet, sync continues without raw snapshots and logs a warning.
 - Packages missing from the latest upstream dataset are automatically marked inactive (`isActive=false`).
 - After a successful sync, the route triggers `revalidatePath` for home/country/plan pages so static pages refresh without a full redeploy.